Christopher-Bradshaw/ml/PCA.md

 ## Basic Stats
-* take a data set X which has n elements (each element can have multiple components).
+* take a data set X which has n samples (each element can have multiple features).

-### Defined for a single component
+### Defined for a single features
 * Mean = X_m = Sum (i = 1 to n) (X_i / n)
 * Variance = s^2 = Sum (i = i to n) ((X_i - X_m)^2 / (n-1))
     * note the n-1.
 For some reason you use n-1 when this is a sample, n if it is a full population.
 * Standard dev = s = sqrt(variance)

-### Defined for multiple components
+### Defined for multiple features
-* Covariance - a measure of how two components vary with respect to each other, e.g. Hours studied vs grade.
+* Covariance - a measure of how two features vary with respect to each other, e.g. Hours studied vs grade.
     * cov(x, y) = Sum (i = i to n) ((X_i - X_m)(Y_i - Y-M) / (n-1))
     * positive covariance means that as one increases so does the other.
     * negative covariance means that as one increases the other decreases.